gddavis21/CarND-Term2-Controls-MPC/README.md

 In summary, the cost function is designed to compute small magnitude, smoothly changing actuation values that maintain small errors in position, orientation and velocity.
 Other than the weight values, this cost function is identical to what was recommended in the MPC lesson and practice assignment.

 Choosing and tuning the cost function weight parameters is a critical aspect of achieving good algorithm performance.
 I manually tuned all parameters.
-  * I found that I could set fixed weight values for for velocity error, throttle value, and rate of throttle change.
+  * I found effective fixed weights for velocity error, throttle value, and rate of throttle change.
 These values worked well over the full range of target velocities I tested at (30-100 MPH).
   * I found it was helpful to progressively weight the cross-track and orientation error terms, giving more weight to the "near-future" terms and less weight to the "far-future" terms.
-  * I found that effective choice of weights for the steering value and rate of steering change terms is highly dependent on current vehicle velocity.
+  * I found the determination of weights for the steering value and rate of steering change terms is highly dependent on current vehicle velocity.
     - The weights scale up with velocity in a non-linear relationship.
     - I found it effective to use the same value for both weights.
 I don't have a good explanation for why, and it could turn out with further testing & tuning that different values are better.
-    - The algorithm recomputes these weight values on each iteration of the MPC optimization, given the current vehicle velocity.
+    - The algorithm recomputes these weights on each iteration of the MPC optimization, given the current vehicle velocity.
       + I manually tuned the weight parameter at several different speeds.
-      + The algorithm re-computes the weights using a linear interpolation over the manually tuned (velocity, weight) values.
+      + The algorithm re-computes the weights using a linear interpolation over the manually tuned (velocity, weight) samples.
       + I also tried using quadratic and cubic polynomials fit to the (velocity, weight) samples, and using the fitted polynomial to compute weights.
 However, I didn't have a good justification for assuming it's a quadratic or cubic polynomial relationship, so in the end I decided to go with the non-parametric approach.

 ### Accounting for actuator latency: